-The grandeur of the Ak-Saray Palace and the simplicity of his own intended tomb—both in Shakhrisabz—perhaps best describe Amir Temur (1336-1405), better known as Tamerlane [Temur, the lame], the person.
+The grandeur of the Ak-Saray Palace and the simplicity of his own intended tomb—both in Shakhrisabz—perhaps best describe Amir Temur the person, better known as Tamerlane [Temur, the lame].
 Complex, multi-faceted, termed history’s most callous butcher, conqueror of southern, western and central Asia, he was the founder of the Timurid dynasty, and the great-great-great-grandfather of Babur, founder of the Mughal Empire in India.
+He lived from 1336 – 1405 AD.

 Ahmad ibn Arabshah, Temur’s Arab biographer, had to say this of him when the latter was 70 years old: